i05nagai/memorandum/language/english.md

     * to tease or joke with someone
     * [Put someone on \- Idioms by The Free Dictionary](https://idioms.thefreedictionary.com/put+someone+on)
 * fugue
-    * フーガ
 * get back on one's feet with
 * to have enough money again, or to be successful again after having problems
 * Back off!
     * leave me alone
     * [Urban Dictionary: Back off](https://www.urbandictionary.com/define.php?term=Back%20off)